-Find a unique fall leaf-looking experience in the North Carolina mountains!
+Find a unique fall leaf-looking experience in the North Carolina mountains in Jackson County!
 Go bear "hunting" near Cashiers and "shoot" one with your camera.
 The “shadow of the bear” is visible for 30 minutes daily (on sunny days!) between 5:30-6:15 PM from mid October through early November.
 Watch from the Rhodes Big View Overlook on scenic US Highway 64 a few miles west of Cashiers and five miles east of Highlands.